freenas/freenas-docs/userguide/system.rst

 additional fields to the output to help with failover troubleshooting:
 :samp:`CriticalGroup{n}` and :samp:`Interlink`.

-If both nodes reboot simultaneously, the GELI passphrase for an :ref:`encrypted <Encryption>` pool must be entered at the |web-ui|
+If both |nodes| reboot simultaneously, the GELI passphrase for an :ref:`encrypted <Managing Encrypted Pools>` pool must be entered at the
-login screen.
+|web-ui| login screen.

-If there are a different number of disks connected to each node, an :ref:`Alert` is generated and the HA icon switches to :guilabel:`HA Unavailable`.
+If there are a different number of disks connected to each |node|, an :ref:`Alert` is generated and the HA icon switches to :guilabel:`HA Unavailable`.